EyeTrackVR/EyeTrackVR/README.md

 # EyeTrackVR
-Open source and affordable VR eye tracker for VR Chat and more
+Open source and affordable VR eye tracker for VR Chat via OSC
 #### This project is in rapid development and is not fully finished.
 ## Hardware
 3d files for mounting brackets can be found here https://github.com/RedHawk989/EyeTrackVR-Hardware